The ultimate countries

 What's the difference between this quiz and Seterra or Sporcle?

-Our quiz features a modern, beautiful design that works smoothly on all devices.
-We offer 10 progressive difficulty levels (not just easy/medium/hard), 4 distinct game modes, and a clean interface without ads or clutter.
-The map is hand-optimized for clickability, especially on mobile devices where small countries can be frustrating to tap on other platforms.
+Our quiz features a modern, beautiful design that works smoothly on every device, including phones, where Seterra and some older map quizzes struggle.
+We offer 10 progressive difficulty levels (not just easy/medium/hard), four distinct game modes, both timed and no-timer play, and a clean, ad-free interface.
+The interactive map is hand-optimized for tapping small countries accurately.

 Can I play this geography quiz on my phone?

-Absolutely!
-The quiz is fully responsive and works great on smartphones, tablets, and desktop computers.
-The map supports touch gestures and is optimized for tapping countries accurately even on smaller screens.
+Absolutely.
+The quiz is fully responsive and works great on smartphones, tablets and desktop computers.
+The interactive world map supports touch gestures, pinch-to-zoom and is optimized for tapping countries accurately even on smaller screens, so the mobile experience is just as good as desktop.

 How can I learn all 195 countries?

 Start with Level 1 (30 countries) and work your way up gradually.
-Use Regional Focus mode to master one continent at a time.
-Enable Learning Mode to see facts about each country.
-Practice for 5-10 minutes daily rather than long sessions once a week.
-Most people can learn all 195 countries in 2-4 weeks with consistent practice.
+Use Regional Focus mode to master one continent at a time, and enable Learning mode to see facts about each country as you go.
+Practice for 5-10 minutes daily rather than one long session a week.
+Most people can learn to name all 195 countries within 2-4 weeks of consistent practice.

 Which countries are the hardest to find on a map?

-The trickiest countries are usually small island nations and microstates.
-Common challenges include: Caribbean islands (Antigua and Barbuda, Saint Kitts and Nevis), Pacific islands (Tuvalu, Nauru, Palau), African nations (Lesotho, Eswatini, Gambia), and European microstates (San Marino, Liechtenstein, Andorra).
-Central Asian countries and smaller African nations also trip up many players.
+The trickiest are usually small island nations and microstates.
+Common challenges include Caribbean islands (Antigua and Barbuda, Saint Kitts and Nevis), Pacific islands (Tuvalu, Nauru, Palau), small African nations (Lesotho, Eswatini, the Gambia) and European microstates (San Marino, Liechtenstein, Andorra).
+Central Asian countries trip up many players too.

 Does the quiz include all European countries?

-Yes!
-The quiz includes all 44 European countries: from major nations like Germany, France, and the UK to smaller ones like Andorra, San Marino, Liechtenstein, Monaco, and Vatican City.
-You can use the Regional Focus mode to practice European countries specifically, or they'll be included in higher difficulty levels of the full world quiz.
+Yes.
+The quiz includes all 44 European countries, from major nations like Germany, France and the UK to smaller ones like Andorra, San Marino, Liechtenstein, Monaco and Vatican City.
+Use Regional Focus mode to practice European countries specifically, or face them in the higher difficulty levels of the full world quiz.

 How is my score calculated?

-Your score is based on accuracy (correct answers vs. total questions) and speed.
-Correct answers add points, while wrong answers don't penalize you but don't add points either.
-Faster completion times earn bonus points.
-In Speed Challenge mode, every correct answer within the time limit counts toward your score.
+Your score is based on accuracy (correct answers versus total) and speed.
+Correct answers add points and building a streak adds bonus points, while wrong answers don't penalize you.
+Faster completion earns more.
+In Speed mode, every correct answer within the time limit counts toward your final score.

-Join thousands of geography enthusiasts who've mastered the world map.
-Start with Level 1 and work your way up to naming all 195 countries!
+Join thousands of geography fans who've mastered the world map.
+Start with Level 1 and work your way up to naming all 195 countries.

 - Track visited countries & cities